Typee-Language/Typee/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

-[_
+[_Ex._
-1. Directory Tree: Xxx/Yyy/Zzz/
+1. _Directory Tree: Xxx/Yyy/Zzz/_
-2. Translated Typee module: mmm.ty
+2. _Translated Typee module: mmm.ty_
-3. Command line as typed for translation: typee -opt1 -opt2 ...
+3. _Command line as typed for translation: typee -opt1 -opt2 ..._
 4. ...
 5. ...
-6. ... any other valuable information to reproduce the error_]
+6. ... _any other valuable information to reproduce the error_]

 **Expected behavior**